sindresorhus/grunt-recess/readme.md

 noUniversalSelectors: true	// Doesn't complain about using the universal * selector
 prefixWhitespace: true		// Adds whitespace prefix to line up vender prefixed properties
 strictPropertyOrder: true	// Complains if not strict property order
-stripColors: false			// Strip colors from the Terminal output
-// ^ Deprecated.
-Instead pass `--no-color` to grunt
 zeroUnits: true				// Doesn't complain if you add units to values of 0
 ```